SQream/sqream_docs/data_ingestion/ingesting_data.rst

      -
      - Supported

 * If an ORC file has an unsupported type like ``binary``, ``list``, ``map``, and ``union``, but the data is not referenced in the table (it does not appear in the :ref:`SELECT` query), the statement will succeed.
-If the column is referenced, an error will be thrown to the user, explaining that the type is not supported, but the column may be ommited.
+If the column is referenced, an error will be thrown to the user, explaining that the type is not supported, but the column may be omitted.